CodHeK/qsearch/README.md

       paddingLeft: '5px'
     };

-    // Specify a simple CONFIGURATION for your search bar const config = {
+    /*
+        CONFIG:

-      data: data, // the data that needs to be searched upon
+        data: The data that needs to be searched upon.
-      styles: SearchBarStyles, // add custom styles to your search bar
+        styles: Add custom styles to your search bar Component
-      onEnter: true // if you want to enable search on press of ENTER or search on the fly!
+        onEnter: Enable search on ENTER or on the fly!
+        callback: mention a callback function to
+                  receive your search data

+    */

+    const config = {
+      data: data,
+      styles: SearchBarStyles,
+      onEnter: true,
       callback: this.getSearchData
     };